CHERRY BLOSSOMS IN WASHINGTON DC

-Washington D.C. is a paradise for the museum lover since majority of the Smithsonian museums are free to the public and one is spoilt for choices, ranging from natural history to arts and culture to science and information.
+Washington D.C. is a paradise for the museum lovers (read this guide on top 10 fabulous museums in DC) since majority of the Smithsonian museums are free to the public and one is spoilt for choices, ranging from natural history to arts and culture to science and information.
 My favorite gallery, which I visited hurriedly when I was in D.C. for a very short stay, remains the Arthur M. Sackler Gallery, a small yet beautiful arts gallery (free entry) featuring predominantly Asian art in its permanent collection.
 The gallery is across the African Arts Gallery and is surrounded by a beautiful garden as well as the Smithsonian Visitor Center.
 My favorite exhibit in the museum was hands down that by the Turquoise Mountain Foundation featuring the revival of traditional arts and crafts (carpet making, intricate wood work called “jail”, jewelry making, pottery) in Murad Khani, a cultural center of Kabul, Afghanistan, a country ravaged by war.
 It was so heart warming to see the war torn city crawl out of the destruction and revive itself through its traditional arts, the biography of the artists trying to pursue their passion against all odds and the audacity of hope to nurture beauty amidst chaos and instability.
 The adjacent Freer Art Gallery was closed for renovation and thus we could not visit it, what a bummer!

 The second museum that we visited amidst another day of rain and snow and God knows what misery, was the locals favorite Renwick Gallery (part of the Smithsonians, no entry fee required), across from the White House.
 This is a classic interactive gallery where people are encouraged to engage in their tactile senses (i.e. allowed to touch many of the exhibits) and photograph as much as possible since the central theme, via nine unique exhibits, is to evoke wonder.
 Wonder is the human emotion that arises when one sees everyday objects being transformed into something so beautiful, so out of earth like, so different, that their mundanity gets lost in the surreality of the creations.
 We marveled at the different installations such as dead bugs glued to the pink walls in mosaic fashion which looked very pretty from afar, the famous rainbow projection and many other wondrous things.
 This gallery is for those who are not hardcore museum lovers but would still love an interactive experience.
 It was also a big hit with kids!
 Post the Renwick, we stopped outside the White house to take a few photos amidst lots of tourists kept at bay by the Secret Service and their dogs and then went on our way.
 We did not visit the visitor section but if you cannot arrange for a tour inside the White House (see rules here), then you might want to go to the Visitor section to see a history of USA’s most famous address.